-A student under age 18 may be withdrawn from school only by a parent.
-The school requests notice from the parent at least three days in advance so that records and documents may be prepared.
-The parent may obtain a withdrawal form from the principal's office.
+A student under age 18 may be withdrawn from school only by a parent, the parent or guardian must submit a written request to the principal, specifying the reasons for withdrawal and the final day the student will be in attendance.
+Please provide the school at least three days' notice of withdrawal so that records and documents may be prepared.
+Withdrawal forms are available from the principal's office.